skip-mev/connect/providers/base/api/metrics/README.md

 > sum by (status) (increase(oracle_api_response_status_per_provider[1h]))
 > ```

-This will return the total number of provider responses by status over the last hour (failures and successes across all providers).
+This will return the total number of provider responses by status over the last hour.

 ### Total number of responses by ID (i.e. price feed) and status